ExtendRealityLtd/Tilia.CameraRigs.TrackedAlias.Unity/Documentation/API/TrackedAliasFacade.md

 #### ActiveLeftControllerBatteryChargeStatus

-Retrieves the active LeftController Detail Battery Charge status that the TrackedAlias is using.
+Retrieves the active Left Controller Detail Battery Charge status that the TrackedAlias is using.

 ##### Declaration